-Skirt steak tacos are the best tacos recipe I’ve ever made.
-The marinated beef is perfectly tender and buttery, and the jalapeno slaw on top gives these tacos a spicy kick.
+Steak tacos are the best tacos recipe I’ve ever made.
+Use skirt or flank steak for perfectly tender and buttery beef and the jalapeno slaw on top gives these tacos a spicy kick.

 But the steak has to be prepared just right.

 When I first shared this recipe in 2015, it originally called for skirt steak.
 Lately, skirt steak has been harder to find so I decided to try it with flank steak.
 And guess what!
 Since the cuts are similar, it worked PERFECTLY.
 So no matter which one you can get your hands on, you’re going to want to make these tacos ASAP.